COLAB2/midca/README.md

 README for MIDCA, the Metacognitive Integrated Dual-Cycle Architecture.
-Note that MIDCA currently only has one cycle; the meta- cycle has yet to be implemented.

 1) Most code and documentation in this module is intended to be read with word wrap (<=80 chrs) enabled.